FARE Clinical Network

 A Network of Caring

 The FARE Clinical Network is a coalition of top food allergy centers led and coordinated by FARE (Food Allergy Research & Education).
-Established by FARE in 2015, the FARE Clinical Network expanded in 2020.
-The nationwide FARE Clinical Network now encompasses 50 participating institutions that collaborate to advance the field of food allergy.
-By bringing top institutions together to ensure that patients with food allergies have access to state-of-the-art diagnosis and treatment, short-term and long-term care, and research that addresses factors from discovery to application, the FARE Clinical Network is setting the standard for breakthrough food allergy research and clinical care nationwide.
+Participating institutions collaborate to advance the field of food allergy, ensuring that patients with food allergies have access to state-of-the-art diagnosis and treatment, short-term and long-term care, and research that addresses factors from discovery to application.
+The FARE Clinical Network is setting the standard for breakthrough food allergy research and clinical care nationwide.

 Accelerating Advances in Food Allergy Research With the Expanded FARE Clinical Network